madiwiebe/LHL_SQL_Project/starting_with_questions.md

 **Question 4: What is the top-selling product from each city/country?
 Can we find any pattern worthy of noting in the products sold?**

+Step 1: Define "top-selling" as "largest number of units sold".

+Step 2: Retrieve product details for orders made in distinct countries.

+Step 3: Rank productskus within each country's orders based on highest quantity sold.

+Step 4: Identify the products having a rank of 1 for each country.

+Step 5: Repeat steps 2-4 for city records.

 SQL Queries:

+Country:

+	WITH country_product_sales AS(
+		SELECT	als.country,
+			als.productsku,
+			als.product_name,
+			als.productquantity,
+			als.productprice,
+			(als.productquantity * als.productprice) AS revenue
+		FROM all_sessions_clean als
+		WHERE productquantity IS NOT NULL
+		AND country NOT LIKE '%not set%'
+		)
+		,
+	country_product_ranks AS(
+		SELECT	cps.country,
+			cps.productsku,
+			cps.productquantity,
+			DENSE_RANK() OVER (
+					   PARTITION BY country
+					   ORDER BY cps.productquantity DESC
+					  ) AS selling_rank
+		FROM country_product_sales cps
+		)

+	SELECT	DISTINCT(cps.country),
+		cps.productsku,
+		cps.product_name,
+		cps.productquantity,
+		cpr.selling_rank
+	FROM country_product_sales cps
+	JOIN country_product_ranks cpr
+	ON cps.productsku = cpr.productsku
+	WHERE cpr.selling_rank = 1
+	ORDER BY country;

+City:

+	WITH city_product_sales AS(
+		SELECT	als.city,
+			als.productsku,
+			als.product_name,
+			als.productquantity,
+			als.productprice,
+			(als.productquantity * als.productprice) AS revenue
+		FROM all_sessions_clean als
+		WHERE productquantity IS NOT NULL
+		AND city <> 'not available in demo dataset' AND (city NOT LIKE '%not set%') AND city IS NOT NULL )
+		,
+	city_product_ranks AS(
+		SELECT	cps.city,
+			cps.productsku,
+			cps.productquantity,
+			DENSE_RANK() OVER (
+			  		   PARTITION BY city
+					   ORDER BY cps.productquantity DESC
+					  ) AS selling_rank
+		FROM city_product_sales cps
+		)

+	SELECT	DISTINCT(cps.city),
+			cps.productsku,
+			cps.product_name,
+			cps.productquantity,
+			cpr.selling_rank
+	FROM city_product_sales cps
+	JOIN city_product_ranks cpr
+	ON cps.productsku = cpr.productsku
+	WHERE cpr.selling_rank = 1
+	ORDER BY city;

 Answer:

+Most products have only been ordered once from a given country or city; there are only a few cases where a product has been ordered in a larger quantity, and this large quantity may be from a single order.
+However, some products (such as the Nest Thermostat and Nest Security Cameras) are the top order across several cities.